Can Pharmacists Be Sued for Medication Mistakes?

 • keeping and referring to patient’s medical history, and

-• offering to discuss the patient's medication, at least with respect to Medicaid patients.
+• offering to discuss the patient’s medication.

-Dispensing the Wrong Medication
+Pharmacist Liability For Dispensing the Wrong Medication

 Failing to Take a Patient’s Medical History into Account